Control Flow

 If Without Else

-An if without an else branch returns None when
+An if without an else branch executes conditionally.

 # Statement usage — no else needed